 If the limited license sanction came about as the result of substance abuse, the nursing board will also often require completion of a substance abuse rehab program, regular attendance at group recovery meetings, and/or drug testing.

 If you have questions about limits on your nursing license, or if you would like to schedule a free legal consultation, please call (512) 584-8299, or e-mail firstname.lastname@example.org.

-Please note: Kevin Keaney has more than 30 years experience as an attorney.
-Before practicing law, he earned his BSN from UT Austin, and worked as a nurse for six years.
+Please make note: Kevin Keaney has more than 30 years experience as an attorney.
+Before practicing law, he earned his BSN from UT Austin, and worked as a nurse for four years.
 He helps nurses in Texas with all types of disciplinary sanctions, including: warnings, reprimands, remedial education, license suspension and probation, enforced suspension, voluntary surrender, expired nursing license, license revocation, license reinstatement, and denial of licensure.